 - A student interested in taking departmental credit examinations may obtain the request forms at the Admissions Office or the academic department. - A student will have the request form approved by his/her department head, the dean of his/her college, and the head of the department administering the examination. - 3.
-The University charges a fee of \$25.00 per credit examinations. - Credit examinations are given on the undergraduate level and on a limited basis in certain graduate degree programs. - Only courses passed will be recorded on the student's record.
-A grade of P will be given and the course will not be computed in the student's average. - 6.
+The University charges a fee of \$25.00 per credit examinations. - Credit examinations are given on the undergraduate level and on a limited basis in certain graduate degree programs. - 5.
+Only courses passed will be recorded on the student's record.
+A grade of P will be given and the course will not be computed in the student's grade point average. - 6.
 Credit earned through departmental credit examinations will be limited to twenty-four semester hours.
-Credit earned through all types of nontraditional educational experiences, i.e., advanced standing credit, extension courses, correspondence-study courses, and military service credits will be limited to sixty semester hours.
+Credit earned through all types of nontraditional educational experiences, i.e., advanced standing credit, extension courses, correspondence-study courses, and military service credits will be limited to sixty semester hours. - 7.
+The department head in which the course is offered will set the dates of tests at his/her discretion.

-&lt;sup>2For Currently Licensed Registered Nurses
+2For Currently Licensed Registered Nurses

-&lt;sup>3See Department for corresponding course number
+3See Department for corresponding course number